 8. Lead by Example

-- Leadership and Managers should model the expected behaviours by adhering to the RTO policy themselves.
+- Leadership and Managers should model the expected behaviours by adhering to the Return-to-Office policy themselves.
 This sets a standard and reinforces the importance of the initiative.

 - Leaders should not only to model compliance, but also actively engage with staff about their experiences and concerns during the transition, fostering a supportive environment.